LiorA1/resume_reviews/README.md

 4. Multiple settings/views/models files/modules.
 5. [Caching.](/resume_project/settings/development.py#L24)
 6. N+1 Problems solutions.
-7. Tests for all the Apps.
+7. Tests using TestCase (python.unittest)for all the Apps.
 (Coverage shows 96% code coverage)
+8. Selenium Tests for Accounts App, using Page Object Model & Locators Design.

 The development of the project was using docker containers (docker-compose), and DJDT was integrated.
 AWS S3 was used for storage.